Lime Bast Days

 Join Sally Pointer and Chiz Harward for a unique day in beautiful Gloucestershire woodlands helping with the lime bast harvest and learning and practicing all the stages from processing the bark to finished items.
 Places are strictly limited:

-Our day begins with an introduction to the ancient coppice woodland in Gloucestershire that Chiz is currently renovating and a discussion of how lime bast fitted into the economy of early European societies, before we witness the felling of a mature lime tree (Tilia cordata or T. euoropea).
+Our day begins around the campfire with an introduction to the ancient Gloucestershire woodland where Chiz works and a discussion of how lime bast fitted into the economy of early European societies.

-After a lunch break around the campfire, we will use lime bast from last year’s harvest to create strong cordage, explore looped and twined basketry structures, and make bark containers with fresh bark from this year’s peel.
+After lunch around the campfire we will use lime bast from last year’s harvest to create strong cordage and explore looped and twined basketry structures.
+We will also look at uses for lime and other tree barks such as birch, willow, oak and elm.

-At the end of the day, you will take home your cordage and basketry, and are welcome to take some fresh bark for your own bast retting experiments at home.
+At the end of the day, you will take home your cordage and basketry, some lime bast, and are welcome to take some fresh bark for your own bast-retting experiments at home.

 Your Tutors:

 Chiz Harward is a coppice worker, charcoal burner and archaeologist.
-He manages woodlands for both biodiversity and sustainable, local products [link to FWCP].'
+He manages woodlands for both biodiversity and sustainable, local products https://froewoodcoppice.wordpress.com/.

 Useful information:

-Froe Wood comprises 15 acres of ancient woodland in Blaisdon on the edge of the beautiful Forest of Dean near the Wye valley.
-It is easily accessible from the M5 via the A40
+Froe Wood comprises 15 acres of ancient woodland near the village of Blaisdon on the edge of the beautiful Forest of Dean near the Wye valley.
+It is easily accessible from the M5 via the A40.

-There is no running water onsite and the facilities include a composting loo
+There is no running water onsite, WC facilities are a composting loo.

 Processed bast and other coppice products will also be available for purchase.